-PHARMACEUTICAL QUALITY SYSTEM1
+PHARMACEUTICAL QUALITY SYSTEM 1

 1.1 Quality Management is a wide-ranging concept, which covers all matters, which individually or collectively influence the quality of a product.
-It is the sum total of the organised arrangements made with the objective of ensuring that medicinal products are of the quality required for their intended use.
-Quality Management therefore incorporates Good Manufacturing Practice.
+It is the sum total of the organised arrangements made with the objective of ensuring that medicinal

-1 National requirements require manufacturers to establish and implement an effective pharmaceutical quality assurance system.
+&lt;sup>1 National requirements require manufacturers to establish and implement an effective pharmaceutical quality assurance system.
 The term Pharmaceutical Quality System is used in this chapter in the interests of consistency with ICH Q10 terminology.
 For the purposes of this chapter these terms can be considered interchangeable